 hidden in an apple set to Newton's calculus, where it would be believed by a subtle form of dualism and combinations by the inverse squared that "all is one".
 But all is not one, not like that, since so many things are different, truly different, and

-In reality and the practice of applied mechanics, forces are rather unique results in genera and of definite species.
-Actual forces are in specific and generic codes, and to every force code there
+In reality and practice of applied mechanics, forces are rather unique results in genera, and of definite species.
+Actual forces are traced in specific and generic codes, and to every force code there

 is not always opposed an equal reaction.
 In fact, any instance of force and code ever applied is unique, as much as its quantity, with what has been called "haecceitas",

 which means "thisness", as in "this that is unique".